divyanshujainSquareops/azure-app-service/Readme.md

 7. write "azure-pipeine.yml" file :- for deploy web app with enviourmental variable when these steps are complete, your web app ready with backend.

+# Create web app with azure devops (for backend)
+1. create static app manually :- choose source->other when you create static app
+2. create pipeline and integrate with github/azure repo
+3. write yaml file for automation
+4. run pipeline and your changes autmatically deploy on azurestatic service
 # Create static app with azure devops
 1. create static app manually :- choose source->other when you create static app
 2. create pipeline and integrate with github/azure repo